Getting Comfortable with Breastfeeding: Positioning & Attachment Tips

 Feeding before your baby becomes upset makes attachment easier.
 Babies are born with natural instincts to attach to the breast, and many will instinctively begin to breast crawl towards it.
 Trusting your baby’s cues and allowing them to find the breast can help foster a strong and intuitive connection from the start. https://globalhealthmedia.org/videos/breastfeeding-in-the-first-hours-after-birth/

 Holding your baby close, with their front pressed against you (tummy to tummy), helps them feel secure and reduces fidgeting.
-When they’re stable, they can latch more effectively.
+When they feel stable and close to you they can latch more effectively.

 Laid-Back Breastfeeding: A natural, reclining position can allow your baby’s instincts to guide them to the breast.
 This is especially helpful after a challenging birth or if your baby is sleepy.